 “During this time of heightened need, it is even more important that we partner together to collectively provide leadership in our communities,” says Kahir Lalji, Executive Director of United Way SIBC.
 “This includes convening to rebuild and ensure sustainability of the charitable sector in the communities we serve.
 The Sustainable Recovery Grant allows us to set our sights on COVID-19 pandemic recovery efforts to support the resilience of our charity partners.”

 The Sustainable Recovery Grant is an adaptation of the pre-existing Social Enterprise Accelerator Fund, continuing with the same shared goal of supporting the capacity and long-term sustainability of charities, especially those with a social enterprise focus, in the Southern Interior region of BC.
-This grant stream is a partnership between United Way Southern Interior BC, Interior Savings Credit Union, Community Foundation of the North Okanagan, Community Foundation of the South Okanagan Similkameen, and Valley First, a Division of First West Credit Union.
+This grant stream is a partnership between United Way British Columbia, Interior Savings Credit Union, Community Foundation of the North Okanagan, Community Foundation of the South Okanagan Similkameen, and Valley First, a Division of First West Credit Union.

 Organization Eligibility Criteria